DavidMorton/macbook12-audio-driver/info/notes.md

 Testing this out to see how it goes...

 Headphones still work...
 Input still works, but no real change otherwise.
 Speakers still out.

+# 2023-07-27-10-02

+Adding back in the verbs after a brief review.

+Headphones broken.
+No sound.
+Input device gone.
+Everything broke.

+# 2023-07-27-10-14

+Commenting out a ton of verbs and trying again...
+May have to go through this in bits.

+Still no sound.
+Still broken.

+# 2023-07-27-10-24

+Still doesn't work.
+It's probably something with how I'm sending in the hda verbs.

+Trying a different structure.
+Probably won't work.

+Didn't work

+# 2023-07-27-10-38

+    snd_hda_sequence_write(codec, cs4208_coef_init_verbs_mb81);

+Applying the sequence like this, which seems to correspond with how everyone else is doing it.
+We'll see.

+Headphones are working again, as is input, but speaker is still out.

+# New research